- Scholarship dollars awarded annually: $386,000+

 “Through the financial assistance these generous scholarships provide, I'll be able to complete my degree without the stress of long-term financial burden.”

-Attract & Support Instructors
+Attract and Support Instructors

 CCAPS courses are taught by leading faculty from the University, as well as professionals in the community, who bring expertise into the classroom.
 The College supports these experts with curriculum development, teaching advice, and technology to ensure that students have meaningful learning experiences.
 Funds to recruit more diverse instructors ensure that these teachers better reflect the changing diversity of CCAPS students.